 He became major general in , lieutenant general in , and was curator of the University of Dorpat from to In he sought release from all his offices, but did not relinquish the last of them until Klinger died at Dorpat on February 25, Von Klinger was a dramatist and novelist, a representative of the German literary revolt against rationalism in favour of emotionalism known as the Sturm und Drang movement.

 Back to Profile.
 Photos Works.
 Main Photo.

-Friedrich von Klinger.
+enter Friedrich von Klinger.
 School period Add photo.
 Career Add photo.
 Achievements Add photo.
 Membership Add photo.